 After waiting a month for payment, Cobb sent the Jane back to Boston under the command of his first mate, the ship loaded with nothing but ballast.
 He engaged a guard and travelled to Paris to plead his case.
 Traveling day and night for three days, Cobb described the horrors of passing the corpses of dead men who had been guillotined for their anti-revolutionary sympathies.
 Meanwhile, monarchists hid at every turn waiting to rob anyone they could.

-With a little bribery and fast talking, the Cape Cod sea captain persuaded the French officials to pay the debts and he transferred the funds to England.
+With a little bribery and fast talking, the Cape Cod sea captain persuaded the French officials to pay the debts.
+He then transferred the funds to England.
 He had managed a 200 percent profit on his voyage.
-Elijah Cobb’s backers who owned the Jane knew of the turmoil in France and the risky nature of their trade.
-Many doubted whether Cobb would actually make it back to America, and when the young captain returned to Boston they made him into a hero.
+Elijah Cobb’s backers, who owned the Jane, knew of the turmoil in France and the risky nature of their trade.
+Many doubted whether Cobb would actually make it back to America.
+When the young captain returned to Boston they made him into a hero.

-Elijah Cobb would have many more adventures, which he recorded in his memoir, Elijah Cobb: A Cape Cod Skipper 1768-1848, but none quite so daring as his first visit to Europe and his firsthand look at the French reign of terror and its horrible guillotine.
+Elijah Cobb would have many more adventures.
+He recorded them in his memoir, Elijah Cobb: A Cape Cod Skipper 1768-1848.
+None were quite so daring as his first visit to Europe and his firsthand look at the French reign of terror and its horrible guillotine.